 Well, you might have noticed before, but I love Berlin.
 Ever since I was young, I wanted to move here.
 I haven’t had the opportunity yet, but you never know what will happen in the future.
 But because I love this city so much, I am trying to visit Berlin at least once or twice a year.
 Last time I’ve been here, was in January, because of the Sustainable Fashion Hub, which is also the reason why I am here this week.
-I want to take you with me on this trip, so let me tell you about our first day.
+I want to take you with me on this trip, so let me tell you about our first day in this one week Berlin diary.

 Traveling by Bus